Harvard-IACS/2018-CS109A/content/pages/syllabus.md

-# CS 109A, STAT 121A, AC 209A, CSCI E-109A

-# Introduction to Data Science

 ## Syllabus - Fall 2018

 Welcome to CS109a/STAT121a/AC209a, also offered by the DCE as CSCI E-109a, Introduction to Data Science.
 This course is the first half of a one‐year introduction to data science.
 The course focuses on the analysis of messy, real life data to perform predictions using statistical and machine learning methods.